-The Ontario government is using a Ministerial Zoning Order (MZO) to push through development on a provincially significant wetland complex despite widespread opposition.
+In late 2020, the Ontario government issued a Ministerial Zoning Order (MZO) to try and push through development on a provincially significant wetland complex despite widespread opposition.

-The proposed development at Lower Duffins Creek faces considerable opposition from several groups and thousands of citizens.
-The Williams Treaties First Nations were not consulted and have voiced concerns.
+The proposed development at Lower Duffins Creek faced considerable opposition from several groups and thousands of citizens.
+The Williams Treaties First Nations were not consulted and voiced concerns.
 The Toronto and Region Conservation Authority has also rejected development in protected wetlands.

 Since the Ford government was elected in Ontario in 2018, they have launched an assault on the province’s environmental protections.
 They have made major changes to Ontario’s Environmental Assessment Act, the Planning Act and other environmental laws without consulting Ontarians as required by the provinces Environmental Bill of Rights.

 In June 2021, the Ontario government revoked the MZO thanks to the dedication of environmental activists, the local community and Indigenous groups who campaigned against the development.